Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsubsection{Stage~1}

 In Stage~1 of our proposed framework, we compare the performance of our frame selection method against three baselines: random frame selection, uniform frame selection, and the state-of-the-art (SOTA) method SMART~\cite{gowda2021smart}.
-In random selection, frames are sampled randomly across the entire video, while uniform selection samples frames at evenly spaced frames.
-For SMART, once the frames are selected, the final prediction is obtained by average pooling the outputs of one of the expensive backbones applied to each selected frame.
+In random selection, frames are sampled randomly across the entire video, while uniform selection samples frames at even intervals.
+For all three baseline methods, once the frames are selected, the final prediction is obtained by average pooling the outputs of a common backbone applied to each selected frame.